ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Language Code - Mandatory
    * IsActive - Mandatory
 4. In case of Exceptions, system triggers relevant error messages.

+#### D. Update and Delete a Device in the List of Devices Masterdata DB

+##### (i) Update

+Upon receiving a request update a Device with the input parameters (id, name, mac_address, serial_num, ip_address, dspec_id, validity_end_date, lang_code and is_active), the system Updates the Device Details in the List of Devices DB for the id received

+1. While updating the device in device type list the system Validates if all required input parameters have been received as listed below for each specific request
+   * id - character (36) - Mandatory
+   * name - character (64) - Mandatory
+   * mac_address - character (64) - Mandatory
+   * serial_num - character (64) - Mandatory
+   * ip_address - character (17) - Optional
+   * dspec_id - character (36) - Mandatory
+   * validity_end_date - date - Optional
+   * lang_code - character (3) - Mandatory
+   * is_active - boolean - Mandatory
+2. For the id received in the request, replaces all the data received in the request against the data existing in the List of Devices database against the same id.
+1. Deleted record are not updated
+1. Responds with data not found error if deleted record is received in the request
+1. Responds with the Device ID and Language Code for the Device updated successfully
+1. In case of Exceptions, system triggers relevant error messages.

+##### (ii) Delete

+Upon receiving a request to delete a Device with the input parameters (id) and Update the is_deleted flag to true in the List of Devices DB against the id received

+1. While deleting the device in the device list the system validates if all required input parameters have been received as listed below for each specific request
+   * id - character (36) - Mandatory
+2. Delete all records for the id received
+1. Deleted record are not  deleted again
+1. Responds with data not found error if deleted record is received in the request
+1. Responds with the Device ID for the Device deleted successfully
+1. In case of Exceptions, system triggers relevant error messages

 ### 2.8 List of Device Specifications - Create/Read/Update/Delete